HuaFangYun/Codeer.LowCode.Blazor.Manual/README.md

 ## Create Screens with Ease

-Create screens freely with a combination of grid layout and FlowLayout.
+Freely create screens using a combination of Canvas layout, Grid layout, and FlowLayout.
 It's possible to create not just regular screens but also dialogs.
 Interaction between UI components can be achieved with no-code or minimal scripting.
 Essential elements like sidebar, header, and footer are provided, and those with specific preferences can customize with pro-code.

 ## Seamless RDB Integration